spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-install.md

 ```bash
 kubectl scale deployment --replicas=0 -n $EXISITNG_NAMESPACE spotinst-kubernetes-cluster-controller
 ```
-> **Note**:  The Ocean Controller Version 2 replicas begin operating a few seconds after all replicas of the Ocean Controller version 1 are fully removed.
+> **Note**:  The Ocean Controller Version 2 replicas begin operating a few seconds after all Ocean Controller version 1 replicas are fully removed.
 Completely removing Ocean Controller Version 1 will allow Ocean Controller Version 2 to ensure a smooth transition and optimal performance.

 >**Note**: You can return to the previous state at any time by running the same command with `--replicas=1`.

 ### Step 4: Install Optional Components

-Optionally install [Prometheus Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) and / or the [Network Client](https://docs.spot.io/ocean/tutorials/install-network-client?id=install-the-ocean-network-client-in-the-cluster).
+Optionally install [Prometheus Exporter](https://docs.spot.io/ocean/tools-and-integrations/prometheus/) and/or the [Network Client](https://docs.spot.io/ocean/tutorials/install-network-client?id=install-the-ocean-network-client-in-the-cluster).

->**Note**: If Ocean Prometheus Exporter and / or the Network Client is / are already installed on the cluster, reinstall them as part of the Ocean Controller Version 2 installation.
+>**Note**: If Ocean Prometheus Exporter and/or the Network Client is/are already installed on the cluster, reinstall them as part of the Ocean Controller Version 2 installation.

 To install Prometheus Exporter: